Amitvaghamshi/Online-nursery-application/README.md

 The Role of a Customer is:
 1. Customer should be able to view the list of Plants , Seeds , Planters.
-2. Customer should be able to buy order desired plants, seeds, planters .
+2. Customer should be able to buy order desired plants, seeds, planters.

 # Flow Chart
 ![Flow Chart](https://user-images.githubusercontent.com/70317048/221398553-0416e539-cc7c-45be-adff-83136eb46f1f.png)